Russia is restricting social media. Here's what we know

 Google and YouTube

+On Mar 11, Google-owned YouTube said it was blocking Russian state media globally, after initially banning them in the EU and Ukraine.
+It also said it would remove videos about the Russian invasion that denies, minimizes or trivializes "well-documented violent events".

-Like other U.S. tech companies, Google is restricting Russian state media.
-It booted outlets from its Google News service, blocked them from its smartphone app store and banned RT and Sputnik from YouTube in Europe.
-It also suspended all advertising sales in Russia.
+Google has also booted outlets from its Google News service, blocked them from its Google Play app store, suspended all advertising sales in Russia, and halted payments, including subscriptions, on YouTube and Google Play in Russia.

 Russian authorities have demanded YouTube lift its restrictions, but have not so far announced they are blocking or throttling YouTube and other Google services in Russia.